mfgCode/ble-scanner/README.md

 1. The device is used to make sure the specific device is up.
 The scan is not device specific.
 2. The callback is handed an array with hex-values as strings.
 Interpreting the packet is not done by ble-scanner.

+## Known issues

+1. HCITOOL does not terminate correctly.